Executive Producer + Founding Partner

 As a Producer, projects include feature films for Europe’s largest network TF1 (France), A&E/Lifetime, UPTV (USA) and Super Channel (Canada), the most recent of which was nominated for two AMPIA Awards.
 Michael’s television slate includes projects shared with Canadian partner, Director Dylan Pearce (Northern Gateway Films) and his producing partners at Chemically Altered.
 Collectively they have properties in development and production with some of the leading networks and production companies in Canada, the United States, United Kingdom and Europe.

-Most recently, in partnership with CAP, Michael entered into development on two hour long scripted dramas with Executive Producers Samantha Lemole, Lisa Oz and Dr. Mehmet Oz (Oz Works) and three projects in partnership with Ileen Maisel and Amber Entertainment (20th Century Television).
-Other projects in development for television include Elicia Hyder's bestselling “Soul Summoner”series with Josh Brandon and Steven DeKnight, Wil Mara’s award winning YA anthology series“Twisted” with Executive Producer Eileen Conn (Disney’s K.C.
-Undercover, Shake It Up, NBC’s Just Shoot Me, News Radio) and hour long historical drama “Everleigh Club” with Showrunner Thania St. John (Chicago Fire, Grimm, Project Blue Book, Covert Affairs).
+Most recently, in partnership with CAP, Michael entered into development on two hour long scripted dramas with CAA and Executive Producers Samantha Lemole, Lisa Oz and Dr. Mehmet Oz (Oz Works) and three projects in partnership with Ileen Maisel and Amber Entertainment (20th Century Television).
+Other projects in development for television include Elicia Hyder's bestselling “Soul Summoner”series with Steven DeKnight, Josh Brandon and Anonymous Content, the TV adaptation of Trey Anthony's award winning play "How We Say I Love You" with Untitled Entertainment and Clement Virgo's Conquering Lion Pictures, Wil Mara’s award winning YA anthology series“Twisted” with Emmy nominated and Golden Globe winning Executive Producer Eileen Conn and hour long historical drama “Everleigh Club” with Showrunner Thania St. John (Chicago Fire, Grimm, Project Blue Book, Covert Affairs), newly minted Nicholl's Fellow Haley Bartel and LBI.

 As an actor, Michael’s on screen work includes projects for ABC, Freeform, Comedy Central, Showtime, Netflix, Amazon, Go90, Showcase/Corus, Fox Kids, Disney, Cartoon Network, Comedy Network, UPTV, Super Channel, AwesomenessTV and A&E/Lifetime.
 Feature film work includes projects for Universal Pictures, TF1, BBC Films, Canal+, Elton John’s Rocket Pictures UK and Mel Gibson’s ICON Entertainment.